kurijlj/rust_projects/README.md

 # rust_projects
-Small Rust projects and study cases not fit to be published as stand alone projects
+Small Rust projects and study cases not fit to be published as stand alone projects.